 Here are a few things to think about, before you buy:

-- A Maine Coon will need a large amount of space, to consider their territory.
-Do you have the room for a large cat tower? or other cat paraphernalia?
+A Maine Coon will need a large amount of space, to consider its territory.

 Male Maine Coon Personality